-The Austrian - Czech border region covers an area of 49,738 km2 and offers a variety of very different landscapes: in the western part the low mountain range, one of the oldest geological formations in Europe, the Danube valley forms the southern boundary.
-Towards the Eastern part the landscape changes into hills and the granite and gneiss highlands, valleys and lowlands.
+The Austrian - Czech border region covers an area of 49,738 km2 and offers a variety of very different landscapes: in the western part, the low mountain range, one of the oldest geological formations in Europe, while the Danube valley forms the southern boundary.
+Towards the Eastern part, the landscape changes into hills and the granite and gneiss highlands, valleys and lowlands.
 The Carpathian region forms the border in the southeast.
 Moravský kraj is one of the most significant karst areas in Central Europe.
 The northern Vienna Basin is a depression between the Alps.
-The river systems Danube, the Thaya/Dyje and the March/Morava do not only form the character of the landscape, they are also the living environment of specific fauna and flora and part of the National park system in the region.
-In the region a number of reserves (National parks, nature parks, natural landscape reserves, Natura 2000 areas) were founded to protect natural and cultivated landscapes and preserve them for future generations.
-In the programme area are located
+The river systems Danube, the Thaya/Dyje and the March/Morava do not only form the character of the landscape, they are also the habitat of specific fauna and flora and part of the National park system in the region.
+In the region, a number of reserves (National parks, nature parks, natural landscape reserves, Natura 2000 areas) were founded to protect natural and cultivated landscapes and preserve them for future generations.
+In the programme area comprises

-- 4 national parks (Thayatal, Donau-March-Thaya-Auen and Šumava/Böhmerwald National Parks, Podyjí National Park). - 8 large protected landscape areas, almost 800 small-size protected areas and nearly 400 "Natura 2000" sites in Bohemia. - 9 nature parks and 148 Natura 2000 sites in Austria and - the Wienerwald Biosphere Reserve, designated in 2005
+- Five national parks (Thayatal, Donau-March-Thaya-Auen and Šumava/Böhmerwald National Parks, Podyjí National Park, OÖ-Kalkalpen). - Eight large protected landscape areas, almost 800 small-size protected areas and nearly 400 "Natura 2000" sites in the Czech Republic. - Nine nature parks and 148 Natura 2000 sites in Austria and - the Wienerwald Biosphere Reserve, designated in 2005

-Besides these clearly defined sites, the whole so-called "Green Belt" stretching along the state border is becoming more and more important.
-Due to the restrictions that once accompanied the former "Iron Curtain", the Green Belt has kept its original character and remained a very valuable landscape.
+Besides these clearly defined sites, the entire so-called "Green Belt" that stretches along the state border is becoming more and more important.
+Due to the restrictions that once characterised the former "Iron Curtain", the Green Belt has kept its original character and remained a very valuable landscape.

 Most of these preserved areas are also important areas of recreation as well as for touristic and education activities.
-All the national parks offer a wide range of spiritual, scientific, educational, recreational opportunities, which must be environmentally and culturally compatible.
+All the national parks offer a wide range of spiritual, scientific, educational, and recreational opportunities, which must be environmentally and culturally compatible.

-In some cases especially the national, nature parks and Biosphere Reserve are well connected to the touristic infrastructure and are important elements of the regional touristic attractions.
-As example the information center of the Thayatal-Podyjí national park counts more than 25.000 visitors per opening season, for a less developed region a very high potential.
+In some cases, especially the national parks, nature parks and Biosphere Reserve are well connected to the touristic infrastructure and are important elements of the regional touristic attractions.
+An example is the information center of the Thayatal-Podyjí national park that counts more than 25,000 visitors per opening season, which is a very high potential for a less developed region.